theobald-software/kb.theobald-software.github.io/content/_xtract-universal/how-to-schedule_xtract-universal-extractions-to-load-data-from-sap.md

 **[Xtract Universal](https://www.theobald-software.com/en/xtract-universa)** supports integration of your SAP data in the most different target systems. <br>

-After creating an extraction (Refer to [OnlineHelp](https://help.theobald-software.com/en/xtract-universal/index)), you can run an extraction by just calling the command tool with the right parameters. <br>
+After creating an extraction (Refer to [OnlineHelp](https://help.theobald-software.com/en/xtract-universal/index)), you can run an extraction by just calling the command line tool with the right parameters. <br>

 As an alternative you can just call the correspondent URL that can be found in the Run Dialog (e.g. http://nbelzein:8065/?name=plants).
 We recommend to use the command line.

 ![XU schedule 01](/img/contents/xu/xu-schedule-01.jpg){:class="img-responsive"}

-In this blog I will show you how to schedule an Xtract Universal extraction that is as easy as calling the command line with the right parameters.
+This article describes how to schedule Xtract Universal extractions with the command line tool using dynamic parameters.

-Xtract Universal delivers the command tool **xu.exe** (to be found in the installation folder, e.g. **C:\Program Files\XtractUniversal\xu.exe** to run an extraction using the command line. <br>
+Xtract Universal delivers the command line tool **xu.exe** (to be found in the installation folder, e.g. **C:\Program Files\XtractUniversal\xu.exe** to run an extraction using the command line. <br>
-We will use this approach to schedule an extraction with the windows Task Scheduler and the SQL Server Agent.
+We will use this approach to schedule an extraction with the "Windows Task Scheduler" and the "SQL Server Agent".

 **Step 1** <br>

-To open the Task Scheduler on Windows 7, Click **Start Button > Control Panel > System Security > Administrative Tools > Task Scheduler**.
+To open the Task Scheduler on Windows 7, click **Start Button > Control Panel > System Security > Administrative Tools > Task Scheduler**.
-Alternatively you can Run the Task Scheduler from the Command Line by Typing Taskschd.msc.
+Alternatively you can run the task scheduler from the command line by typing "Taskschd.msc".

 **Step 2** <br>

-Click the Action menu and then click Create Basic Task
+Click the "Action" menu and then click **[Create Basic Task]**.

 ![XU schedule 02](/img/contents/xu/xu-schedule-02.jpg){:class="img-responsive"}